 Dear parent/carer,

 Recently, your child has not been behaving as well in school as they could.

-It is important that your child understands the need to follow our behaviour rules and school values, which is set out in the Behaviour & Relationships Policy.
-I would appreciate it if you could discuss their behaviour with them.
+need to follow our behaviour rules and school values, which is seciate it if you could discuss their behaviour with them. et out in the

-• t you again and suggest that we meet to discuss how we c eminder of how to behave appropriately will be sufficient.
+· Il contact you again and suggest that we meet to discuss how we that a reminder of how to behave appropriately will be sufficien

 Yours sincerely,

 Class teacher name:

 Class teacher signature:

 Date:

 Behaviour letter - return slip

-Please return this slip to school to confirm you have rec eived this letter.
+Please return this slip to school to confirm you h have received this letter.
 Thank you.

 Name of child:

 Parent name:

 Parent signature:

 Date: